TheOddler/theoddler.github.io/_projects/liquid.md

 date: 2019/08/23
 image: images/liquid.png
 custom_url: https://the-oddler.itch.io/liquid
-description: A GPU-based water and erosion simulation made with Unity
+description: GPU-based water and erosion simulation made with Unity
 long_description: |
     A a water and erosion simulation in [Unity](https://unity.com/).
     It runs entirely on the GPU for a very fast simulation, but might still require a real graphics card.